Data (Star Trek)

-Data is in many ways a successor to the original Star Trek's Spock (Leonard Nimoy), in that the character has superior mental skills and offers an "outsider's" perspective on humanity.
+Data is in many ways a successor to the original Star Trek's Spock, in that the character has superior mental skills and offers an "outsider's" perspective on humanity.

 Development

 Gene Roddenberry told Brent Spiner that over the course of the series, Data was to become "more and more like a human until the end of the show, when he would be very close, but still not quite there.
 That was the idea and that's the way that the writers took it."
 Spiner felt that Data exhibited the Chaplinesque characteristics of a sad, tragic clown.
 To get into his role as Data, Spiner used the character of Robby the Robot from the film Forbidden Planet as a role model.
+Before Spiner was cast, Eric Menyuk, Mark Lindsay Chapman, Kevin Peter Hall, and Kelvin Han Yee were considered for the role.

 Commenting on Data's perpetual albino-like appearance, he said: "I spent more hours of the day in make-up than out of make-up", so much so that he even called it a way of method acting.
 Spiner also portrayed Data's manipulative and malevolent brother Lore (a role he found much easier to play, because the character was "more like me"), and Data's creator, Dr. Noonien Soong.
 Additionally, he portrayed another Soong-type android, B-4, in the film Star Trek: Nemesis, and also Arik Soong, one of Soong's ancestors in three episodes of Star Trek: Enterprise.
-Spiner said his favourite Data scene takes place in "Descent", when Data plays poker on the holodeck with a re-creation of the famous physicist Stephen Hawking, played by Hawking himself.
+Spiner said his favorite Data scene takes place in "Descent", when Data plays poker on the holodeck with a re-creation of the famous physicist Stephen Hawking, played by Hawking himself.

 Spiner reprised his role of Data in the Star Trek: Enterprise series finale "These Are the Voyages..." in an off-screen speaking part.
 Spiner felt that he had visibly aged out of the role and that Data was best presented as a youthful figure.
-Spiner returned to the role for 2020s Star Trek: Picard, having been convinced by the advent of digital de-aging tools.
-He has stated the first season of Picard was his final time playing Data.
+Spiner returned to the role for 2020 Star Trek: Picard, having been convinced by the advent of digital de-aging tools.
+He also accepted because the negative fan reaction to the death of Data in Nemesis took him by surprise, and the scene in Picard gave a new opportunity for a proper sendoff to the character.
+Initially stating that the 2020 first season of Picard would be his final time playing Data, Spiner returned to the role for the series' 2023 third and final season, portraying an aged Data, Lore, and B-4.

 Depiction

+Biography

+Data was found by Starfleet in 2338.
+He was the sole survivor on Omicron Theta in the rubble of a colony left after an attack from the Crystalline Entity.
+He is a synthetic lifeform with artificial intelligence, designed and built by Doctor Noonien Soong in his own likeness (likewise portrayed by Spiner).